-Each development within the Eastern Gateway sub-precinct should develop an area-specific HIP integrating the key themes of 'Journeys' and 'Gatherings' and the specific site stories for this sub-precinct.
+Each development within the Eastern Gateway sub-precinct should require an area-specific HIP to be developed integrating the key themes of 'Journeys' and 'Gatherings' and the specific site stories for this sub-precinct.

 All future interpretive planning should align with the recommendations outlined in this HIS and the Central Precinct CMP and integrate with other relevant documents such as the Public Art Strategy and Connecting with Country framework.